The Florida Home Selling Process

 COMPARATIVE MARKET ANALYSIS

-A Comparative Market Analysis, or CMA, reviews recently sold properties, active listings, and current market trends to help determine a realistic starting price for your home.
-We are happy to provide a CMA free of charge for our clients when preparing to sell.
+A Comparative Market Analysis, or CMA, reviews recently sold properties, active listings, and current market trends to anchor your home at a realistic starting price.
+We're happy to prepare your CMA at no charge when you're preparing to sell.

-Because no two properties are exactly alike, adjustments may be made for differences such as location, condition, size, upgrades, lot features, and overall market demand.
-While a CMA is not the same as a formal professional appraisal, it is an important pricing tool used by real estate agents to help position a property competitively.
+Because no two coastal homes are exactly alike, adjustments are made for location, condition, size, upgrades, lot features, and overall market demand.
+A CMA is not a formal professional appraisal — it's the pricing tool real estate agents use to position a property competitively in today's Sarasota market.

 Pricing your home correctly is critical.
-A price set too high may lead to extended time on the market and future price reductions, while pricing too low may leave money on the table.
-Depending on market conditions, some sellers may choose a strong market-value price, while others may price slightly below market value to encourage more buyer activity and potential competition.
+Set the price too high and the listing tends to age, leading to future reductions.
+Price it too low and you leave money on the table.
+Depending on market conditions, some sellers choose a strong market-value price; others price slightly below market value to encourage buyer activity and stir competition.

 AGENT REPRESENTATION